gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

         - If not using FusionFix, set `BorderlessWindowed` and `DoNotPauseOnMinimize` to `1` in :material-file-cog:`ZolikaPatch.ini` and add `-windowed` to your :material-file-cog:`commandline.txt` instead.

 ??? info ""The profile could not be signed in to LIVE" in GFWL"
+    - Install the [Xbox App](https://www.xbox.com/en-US/apps/xbox-app-for-pc) and sign in to it with the same account you're trying to use for GFWL.
     - Try [reinstalling GFWL](../../extras/multiplayer.md/#gfwl-install).

-    - Install the [Xbox App](https://www.xbox.com/en-US/apps/xbox-app-for-pc) and sign in to it with the same account.
+??? info "Error code: 0x80048821 or "Password contains special characters" in GFWL"
+    [Create a new app password](https://account.live.com/proofs/AppPassword) and use that to log in.

 ??? info "Error code: 0x8007065b in GFWL"
     Only known solution is to use another account to sign in.